How To Light Photography Prints And Artwork

 And today, watts are a measure of how much energy the bulb consumes, not how bright it is.

-Where To Install Your Light Fixture
+Where To Install Your Light Fixtures

 Museums and galleries around the world agree that when illuminating art on your wall, it will look it's best if the fixture(s) are angled at approximately 30 degrees from vertical.
 The reason for this is twofold; it will help to prevent the viewer from seeing the reflection of the light bulbs on the shiny surface of the artwork, and it will also prevent casting a shadow of your own head on the art when you art standing in front of it.

-Of course, different ceiling heights will require you to install your fixture at varying distances from the wall in order to maintain the 30° fixture angle.
+Consequently, different ceiling heights will require you to install your fixture at varying distances from the wall in order to maintain the 30° fixture angle.
 Hanging the art on your wall such that the very center of it is approximately eye-height (or 5 feet 6 inches off the floor) is a good place to start.

 As this may not always be possible, and you are hanging it HIGHER, then you would install the light fixture SLIGHTLY CLOSER to the wall.
 Conversely, if you are hanging the art SLIGHTLY LOWER, then you would install the fixture SLIGHTLY FURTHER from the wall.